The Prince and the Pauper (1937 film)

 The Prince and the Pauper is a 1937 film adaptation of the 1881 novel of the same name by Mark Twain.
-It starred Errol Flynn, twins Billy and Bobby Mauch in the title roles, and Claude Rains and has been described as "a kids' fantasy."
+It starred Errol Flynn, twins Billy and Bobby Mauch in the title roles, and Claude Rains and has been described as "a kids' fantasy".

 The film was originally intended to coincide with the planned coronation of Edward VIII in 1936.
 However, its release was delayed until the following year.
 The film was released on May 8, 1937, four days before the coronation of King George VI and Queen Elizabeth.

 The second theme of the final movement of Erich Wolfgang Korngold's violin concerto was drawn from the music he composed for this film.

 Plot

 In Tudor England, two boys are born on the same day in the most different circumstances imaginable.
-Tom Canty (Billy Mauch) is the son of vicious criminal John Canty (Barton MacLane), while Edward Tudor (Bobby Mauch) is the Prince of Wales and the son of King Henry VIII of England (Montagu Love).
+Tom Canty is the son of vicious criminal John Canty, while Edward Tudor is the Prince of Wales and the son of King Henry VIII of England.
 One grows up in poverty, hungering for something better, taught to read and reason by the wise Father Andrew.
 The other dwells in isolated luxury, and possesses a strong curiosity about the outside world.

 They meet and are astounded by their striking resemblance to each other.
-As a prank, they exchange clothes, but the Captain of the Guard (Alan Hale, Sr.) mistakes the prince for the pauper and throws him out of the palace grounds.
-Tom is unable to convince anybody except for the Earl of Hertford (Claude Rains) of his identity.
+As a prank, they exchange clothes, but the Captain of the Guard mistakes the prince for the pauper and throws him out of the palace grounds.
+Tom is unable to convince anybody except for the Earl of Hertford of his identity.
 Everyone else is convinced that he is mentally ill.
 When Henry VIII dies, Hertford threatens to expose Tom—condemning him to a traitor's death—unless he does as he is told.
 Hertford also blackmails the Captain into searching for the real prince to eliminate that dangerous loose end.

-Meanwhile, Edward finds an amused, if disbelieving, protector in Miles Hendon (Errol Flynn).
+Meanwhile, Edward finds an amused, if disbelieving, protector in Miles Hendon.
 Hendon's opinion of Edward's story changes after Hertford, fearing for his power if the real king lives, instigates an attempt to assassinate the boy.
 With Hendon's help, Edward manages to re-enter the palace just in time to interrupt the coronation ceremony and prove his identity.
 Edward becomes King Edward VI while Tom is made a ward of the new king, Hertford is banished for life, and Hendon is rewarded for his services (one of these being the right to sit in the presence of the king).